philiphart1006/hrty/README.md

 #### Loading times

-When switching between different React components and executing various loader/action functions, the loading times are noticeable slow (over 5 seconds at times).
+When switching between different React components and executing various loader/action functions, the loading times are noticeably slow (over 5 seconds at times).
 This is a combination of a number of factors: